awsdocs/amazon-ses-developer-guide/doc-source/postfix.md

    If you find this entry, comment it out by placing a `#` \(hash\) character at the beginning of the line\.
 Save and close the file\.

-   Otherwise, if this entry isn't present, proceed to the next step\.
+   Otherwise, if this entry isn't present, continue to the next step\.

 1. In a text editor, open the file `/etc/postfix/sasl_passwd`\.
 If the file doesn't already exist, create it\.